ipsitmantri/ipsitmantri.github.io/_pages/about.md

 >
 > — Marcus Aurelius, *Meditations*

-I am fortunate to be working with [Dr. Moshe Eliasof](https://maths4dl.ac.uk/team-member/moshe-eliasof), [Prof. Chaim Baskin](https://scholar.google.co.il/citations?user=lfWCxJYAAAAJ&hl=en) and [Beatrice Bevilacqua](https://beabevi.github.io/) and to be advised by [Prof. Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
+Currently I work on physics-inspired methods, primarily using ODEs to advance representation learning for foundation models.
+I am fortunate to be working with [Dr. Moshe Eliasof](https://maths4dl.ac.uk/team-member/moshe-eliasof), [Prof. Chaim Baskin](https://chaimbaskin.bgu.ac.il/) and [Beatrice Bevilacqua](https://beabevi.github.io/) and [Prof. Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
 I am grateful to [Prof. Abir De](https://abir-de.github.io/) for advising, mentoring and motivating me to do research while I was at IITB.
-At Sony, I am doing research on topologically grounded 3D scene generation.
+At Sony, I did research on topologically grounded 3D scene generation.
 I briefly worked on LLMs for supply chain optimization with [Prof. Can Li](https://canli1.github.io/).

 <!-- Currently, I am working on my Undergraduate Thesis in the area of Graph Representation Learning and Machine Learning on Structured Data. -->